 As discussed in 18.3.3 above, the large US Current Population Survey cohort survey did find some reduction in risk for former daily smokers who became non-daily smokers.11

 Relative to never smokers, mortality risks for a smoking-related cancer were

 - 2.16 times (95%CI, 1.64–2.86) higher among lifetime non-daily smokers,

 - 3.65 times (95%CI, 3.11–4.27) higher among non-daily previous daily smokers and

 - 4.88 times (95%CI, 4.57–5.22) higher among continuing daily smokers.11

-Non-daily smokers who previously smoked every day had lower overall mortality risks than daily smokers, with similar risks after 10 or more years of non-daily smoking as lifelong non-daily smokers (HR=1.73; 95% CI, 1.56–1.92; never smoker reference group).
+Non-daily smokers who previously smoked every day had lower overall mortality risks than daily smokers, particularly if they reduced their smoking at least ten years ago; compared with never smokers, their risk of dying early was 1.7 times higher (95% CI, 1.56–1.92).
 However, this risk was still much higher than for daily smokers who quit completely.
-Among former daily smokers who had quit for ten years or more, the risk comparative to non-smokers had reduced to HR=1.18 (95% 1.15–1.22).
+Among former daily smokers who had quit for ten years or more, the risk of dying early was 1.2 times higher (95% CI 1.15–1.22) than never smokers.